Rholais/ingress-medal-arts/xingqing-campus-of-xjtu-cruise.md

 16. Water Injection
 	1. How many stone balls are here above the pool?
 	2. 3
+	3. Rising from the pool, there are three stone balls.

 17. Tengfei Tower
 	1. Which year was this tower built in?